 A variety of things in the environment can make asthma

-symptoms worse.
+worse.
 These are called "triggers."

 Your doctor can help you figure out what your child's triggers are.